The transcendent Queen: Celebrating Elizabeth's Diamond Jubilee

 Mellamphy recalls a previous flotilla, marking Elizabeth's Silver Jubilee, in which there was reference and honour to Queen Elizabeth the first.
 He doesn't expect to see that this time, as the current queen is honoured.

-"This woman has outlived [Elizabeth I]
+"This woman has outlived [Elizabeth I] and outshone her."

 And has given every indication of continuing to do so.